osrf/ariac-docker/README.md

 # ./prepare_team_system.bash <your_team_name>
 ```

-This will build a Docker "image" of your team's system built on top of the base competitor image, ready to be launched with the ARIAC competition server.
+This will build a Docker "image" of the example team's system built on top of the base competitor image, ready to be launched with the ARIAC competition server.

-By default, ROS Indigo on Ubuntu Trusty will be used.
-You can add `ros_distro.txt`, with contents of `kinetic` to your team's configuration directory if you want your system to be built with ROS Kinetic on Ubuntu Xenial (make sure to pull the Kinetic images if you switch).

 ## Running a single trial

-To run a specific trial (in this case the trial called `qual2b`), call:
+To run an example trial (in this case the trial associated with `trial_config/sample.yaml`), call:

 ```
-./run_trial.bash example_team qual2b
+./run_trial.bash example_team sample

 # For your team you will run:
 # ./run_trial.bash <your_team_name> <trial_name>
 ```

 This will instantiate Docker containers from the images that were prepared earlier: one for the ARIAC competition server, and one for your team's system.
-The ARIAC environment will be started using the competition configuration file associated with the trial name (i.e. `trial_config/qual2b.yaml`), and the user configuration file associated with the team name (i.e. `example_team/team_config.yaml`).
+The ARIAC environment will be started using the competition configuration file associated with the trial name (i.e. `trial_config/sample.yaml`), and the user configuration file associated with the team name (i.e. `example_team/team_config.yaml`).

 Once the trial has finished (because your system completed the trial, because you made a call to the `/ariac/end_competition` service, or because time ran out), the logs from the trial will be available in the `logs` directory that has now been created locally.
 In the above invocation, the example code will end the competition after ~20 seconds (errors being printed to the terminal as the trial shuts down are expected).